FahroziFahrozi/indoelectdata/README.md

 README
 ================

-## Exploring Election and Census Highly Informative Data Nationally for Indonesia ( Eechidna R package)
+## Exploring Election and Census Highly Informative Data Nationally for Indonesia ( indoelectdata R package)

 The R package *indoelectdata* provides data from Indonesia election. the election data from the 2014 Legislative election including census data